ministryofjustice/moj-frontend/docs/style-guide.md

 You should write acronyms and initialisms entirely in upper case, even if some words are prepositions like 'of'.
 For example, ROSH instead of RoSH.
 This is because:

 - studies, such as in the [Memory and Cognition journal article on reader ability](https://link.springer.com/article/10.3758/BF03198246), suggest that abbreviations written in a mix of upper and lower case are harder to read, especially for less skilled readers
-- it follows the convention established by the abbreviation of [ROTL for release on temporary licence](/#rotl-%28release-on-temporary-licence%29) and so helps to improve consistency
+- it follows the convention established by the abbreviation of [ROTL for release on temporary licence](#rotl-%28release-on-temporary-licence%29) and so helps to improve consistency
 - guidance from the Guardian and GOV.UK recommends writing similar abbreviations such as MOT and FOI entirely in upper case

 You should use a mix of upper and lower-case letters when referring to the names of systems such OASys and NDelius.

 When spelling acronyms out in full, you should use sentence case unless there is a good reason to capitalise it.
 For example, ROSH (risk of serious harm).
-This is because it is easier to read and consistent with the [Service Manual’s guidance on writing for user interfaces](https://www.gov.uk/service-manual/design/writing-for-user-interfaces).
+This is because it is easier to read and consistent with the [Service manual guidance on writing for user interfaces](https://www.gov.uk/service-manual/design/writing-for-user-interfaces).

 ### alerts (DPS only)